hcschuetz/sphere-texturing/README.md

 ------------

 This repository consists of these sub-projects:
-- Slides for a presentation on octasphere triangulations ([source](./presentation/), [slides](https://hcschuetz.github.io/octasphere/presentation/dist/))
+- A presentation on octasphere triangulations ([source](./presentation/), [slides](https://hcschuetz.github.io/octasphere/presentation/dist/))
 - The "lab" project for experimenting with the triangulations ([source](./lab/), [web app](https://hcschuetz.github.io/octasphere/lab/dist/))